wp-plugins/wptouch/readme.txt

 * Fixed: Localization changes and updates, including missing translatable text
 * Added: French localization
 * Added: Ability to change languages
+* Added: Filter for Follow Me plugin
-* Removed: Code which could cause a redeclare error is Super Cache is installed
+* Removed: Code which could cause a redeclare error if Super Cache is installed
 * Changed: Enqueue for admin js files

 = Version 1.9.19 =
 * Added: Compat for Share and Follow plugin